 Through CD, teams can automate much of the deployment processes, including regression and environmental testing.
 By allowing them to remove these phases out of daily tasks, teams can ship products to market much more quickly (and iteratively).

-Continuous Delivery allows teams to quickly discover and correct issues, empowering them to develop a sharper understanding of key usability requirements.
+Continuous delivery allows teams to quickly discover and correct issues, empowering them to develop a sharper understanding of key usability requirements.
 This, in turn, promotes a more user-centric mindset, which leads to overall improvements in the quality of the final product.

 Continuous delivery promotes a culture of shipping updates more frequently and in smaller batches.
 This helps your team avoid burnout, and gives a greater sense of progression on a continual basis.
-The mindset that continuous delivery promotes also engage software developers with end-users, motivating them to produce quality deliverables that consumers enjoy.
+The mindset that this promotes also engage software developers with end-users, motivating them to produce quality deliverables that consumers enjoy.